ExitValue.ai

 What multiple do packaging companies sell for?

-SMB packaging businesses (under $25M revenue) typically sell for 5-8x EBITDA.
-Mid-market ($25M-$500M EV) trades at 7-11x EBITDA.
+SMB packaging businesses (under $25M revenue) typically sell for platform-tier earnings multiples.
+Mid-market ($25M-$500M EV) trades at platform-tier earnings multiples.
 Specialty consumer and sustainability-positioned packaging clears 11-13x.
-Public comps like Berry Global, Sealed Air, Crown Holdings, and Ball trade at 10-13x EBITDA.
+Public comps like Berry Global, Sealed Air, Crown Holdings, and Ball trade at platform-tier earnings multiples.

 Who is buying packaging companies right now?